Frequently Asked Questions

 5. Per our materials, we continue to recommend that each volunteer consult with a health care professional about any and all travel illness concerns including these viruses.

-Yes, SOL purchases a policy with HCC Medical Insurance Services.
-This is a major medical insurance policy offered to all groups.
-View information about the policy here.
+Yes, SOL purchases a policy a major medical insurance policy offered to all groups.

 SOL offers a $100 discount for each volunteer 13 years old and younger.
 In addition, SOL offers a $100 discount for the 3rd, 4th, 5th and subsequent family members traveling in the same group.

-SOL program fee for a typical 9 day trip is $1,400 plus airfare.
+SOL program fee for a typical 9 day trip is $1,550 plus airfare.
 Our fees include the costs of all lodging, meals, translation and project support in Nicaragua.
-Check with your group leader as groups is priced individually.
+Check with your group leader as groups are priced individually.

 If you are a U.S. tax-payer, you are eligible for out-of-pocket savings for the volunteer service program.
 The service program fees, air fare, visa, and related travel expenses are tax deductible if the participant adheres to SOL’s program itinerary, because they perform the work of Seeds of Learning, a 501C-3 tax-exempt organization.
 (See IRS Form 526).
 Our trips adhere to IRS requirements that students work, on average, eight hours per day, six days out of nine (or five out of seven) to ensure this tax benefit.
 We can provide a detailed itinerary, however, we also recommend you keep a personal journal detailing the hours you work for tax purposes.
 Those interested in claiming this benefit will need to consult a personal tax advisor for tax-deductibility advice.